EthanJCarter/general-scripts/guideforgit.md

 ### Repo management

-`gh clone repo user/repo_name` - download repo locally with git configuration
+`git clone repo user/repo_name` - download contents of repo locally with git configuration

 `git remote add name urltorepo` - add an alias for the associated repo.
 This allows for easier ways to manage and maintain repos such as